 Level 1: Grade level bees are held.
 There will be one per grade: One bee for first grade students, one for second grade students, and one for third grade students.

-Interested schools and home school associations should fill out the BumbleBee Intent to Participate form.
+Interested schools and home school associations should fill out the BumbleBee Intent to Participate form by October 31.

 Information for school/association spelling bee coordinators is available in the BumbleBee Coordinator's Handbook.